zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/merge-matched-and-condition-expression.md

 {% include component-try-it.html href='https://dotnetfiddle.net/U8vgGS' %}

- - It will update all the records except for the last record because the `CreatedDate` property is updated for the last record.
+ - It will update all the records except for the last record because the `CreatedDate` property is updated only for the last record.